-Finding the perfect runners can be tougher than a four-minute mile.
-To help you face the market in stride, we tested the best 13 models after evaluating over 100 models available today.
-We pounded a lot of pavement while testing these running shoes head-to-head for three months.
-From the sandy beaches to the winding mountain roads of Virginia, we rain under blue skies, rain clouds, and every type of weather in between.
+Getting hold of the best road trainers can be tougher than a four-minute mile.
+To help you face the market in stride, we tested the top 14 selections after evaluating over 100 models available right now.
+Over three months we met a lot of road to test these kicks head-to-head.
+From the sandy beaches to the winding mountain roads of Virginia, we ran under blue skies, rain clouds, and every type of weather in between.
 Our experts assessed key performance areas integral to runners, such as the amount of pep per step each model offers, their comfort at the beginning and end of long runs, and how well a pair handles the abuse of daily running.
 We also weighed each shoe on our scale to get objective weight readings.
 Running shoes are personal, so we dove in deep to find the answers you need to get the most out of your next pair.

 Analysis and Award Winners

 To keep ahead of the game, we updated our review this summer to include new competitors.
-We've added in the Brooks Ghost 10, new for our review this fall, and notable in the comfort realm.
-The Brooks Pureflow 6 remains our Editors' Choice award winner, while the Nike Air Zoom Pegasus 34 secures its new spot as the Best Buy, thanks to its high scores across the board and excellent price point.
-Last but not least, we've added in a new model from On Cloud and HOKA, which you can read more about below.
+We've added in the On Cloud X, new for our review this spring, picking up our Editors' Choice award winner, while the Nike Air Zoom Pegasus 34 secures its new spot as the Best Buy, thanks to its high scores across the board and excellent price point.
+Last but not least, we've added in a new model from On Cloud, which you can read more about below.

 Best Overall Men's Model